KVM support for luks volmes?

 Thoughts?
 Silly idea?

-#1 Updated by Laurence Gill about 1 month ago
+#1 Updated by Laurence Gill 4 months ago

 I made a bit of progress on this, see